EESI/PyFeast/README.markdown

 was only natural.

 At Drexel University's [EESI Lab](http://www.ece.drexel.edu/gailr/EESI/), we are using PyFeast to create a feature selection tool for the Department of Energy's upcoming KBase platform.
+We are also integrating a tool that utilizes PyFeast as a script for Qiime users: [Qiime Fizzy Branch](https://github.com/EESI/FizzyQIIME)

 ## Requirements
 In order to use the feast module, you will need the following dependencies